anon-self/anon-self.github.io/docs/applications.md

 ### Coverage Results

-We report the average coverage achieved the by the tool and manual analysis on BenchGP and BenchNotGP:
+We report the average coverage achieved the by the two tools, manual analysts and all combined on BenchGP and BenchNotGP:

 <a href="../assets/images/benchgp-cov.png">
     <img